douglashill/douglashill.github.io/Content/camera-plus.md

 ## History ##

-Back in the day, when I used the iPhone 3G, I tried a few camera applications from the App Store.
+Back in the day, when I used the iPhone 3G, I tried a few camera applications from Apple’s app store.
 There were two major problems.

 Firstly, no software application can make good photos from a poor quality camera.
 Even if an app helps me take the best photos possible — such as by providing a stabiliser — the results are still lacking.